ksw9/mtb_variant_identification/README.md

   - Tests performance of a pipeline in recovering true variants.
 - vqsr.sh
   - Apply GATK's VQSR, using an internal training set of high-quality variants (defined here as variants with QUAL > the mean).
-- plot_roetzer_variants.R
+- config.txt.
-  - This script compares variants identified by 5 different groups within the same sequence data from a clonal M. tuberculosis outbreak.
-  - Sequence data from Roetzer et al. 2013 Plos Med, (ENA Study Accession: PRJEB6945).

-*Set local paths to programs and directories in config.txt*
+  - Set local paths to programs and directories to be sourced in config.txt.

 ## Data
-- A zipped archive including the submitted and formatted vcfs and fasta files from 5 different groups for the same sequence data from a clonal *M. tuberculosis* outbreak, that can be analyzed with plot_roetzer_variants.R.
-- Includes vcfs, fastas, bootstrap replicate trees fit by raxml-ng, and accompanying sample metadata from the original study, Roetzer et al. 2013 Plos Med.
+- Simulated data is available in a repository here: https://sdr.stanford.edu/items/druid:mr554nj9219.

 ## Required tools are listed in the Supplement of our paper.